PavelDumbrao/Infinitetalk_Runpod_hub/README.md

 InfiniteTalk is an AI model that takes a single portrait image and speech audio as input to generate natural lip-sync videos with infinite talking capabilities.

 ## 🎨 Engui Studio Integration
+## Acknowledgements

+This repository is forked from [wlsdml1114/InfiniteTalk_Runpod_hub](https://console.runpod.io/hub/wlsdml1114/Infinitetalk_Runpod_hub).
+Thanks to the original author for providing the base template and inspiration.

 [![EnguiStudio](https://raw.githubusercontent.com/wlsdml1114/Engui_Studio/main/assets/banner.png)](https://github.com/wlsdml1114/Engui_Studio)